Not every unknown is unpredictable. Sometimes, a problem is merely complicated.

 Outside Factors

-Another source of unpredictability is outside factors, like a third-party company that’s linked to your business.
-Perhaps they provide you with the critical elements needed to make your product, or they will deliver your final product.
-The more vital your partner’s role is, the more havoc it can create if a sudden change occurs that affects them.
+Outside factors are another source of unpredictability.
+Take a third-party company linked to your business.
+Perhaps it provides you with the critical elements needed to make your product.
+Or, the company will deliver your final product.

 How to Deal with Unpredictability